thorehusfeldt/problem_package_format_copy/docs/source/format.rst

     time_limit_to_tle number   1.5
     ================= ======== =======

-    The time multipliers specify safety margins relative to accepted and rejected solutions, see below.
+    The time multipliers specify safety margins relative to the example submissions, see below.

-.. object:: ``time_resolution``
+.. object:: time_resolution

     **Type:**  number